sprince0031/100-Days-Of-ML/log.md

 <b> Thoughts:</b> The <a href="https://ocw.mit.edu/">MIT OCW</a> lectures are going to be a real boon and a good source of knowledge.

 <b> Work:</b> Completed lectures upto <a href="https://www.youtube.com/watch?v=QVKj3LADCnA&list=PL221E2BBF13BECF6C&index=6">this</a> on the <a href="https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/index.htm">MIT 18.06SC Linear Algebra</a> course.

+## Day 2 : Jan 16, 2019

+<b> Today's Progress:</b> Learned core concepts of Decision Trees, Linear Regression, Naive Bayes algorithm and Support Vector Machines.
+Worked with ML libraries - pandas, numpy, sklearn and used few classifiers from the sklearn library.

+<b> Thoughts:</b> Learned a few concepts and got to use those in code via the sklearn library.

+<b> Work:</b>